-- The process of putting a complaint on hold while waiting for the complainant to respond, or provide additional information, is known as 'stop the clock'.
-In August 2021, ORR first consulted the rail industry on a draft Complaints Code of Practice.
-Here, we set out proposals to replace our 2015 guidance on Complaints Handling Procedures for licence holders with a new Complaints Code of Practice and amended licence condition.
-This included proposals to remove the 'stop the clock' mechanism when calculating complaint response times.
-As a result, the use of 'stop the clock' in the calculation of complaints handling response times will no longer be permitted as of the April 2023 to March 2024 Core Data collection. - 4.33 From 1 April 2023, a complaint response time cannot be paused if the Operator is waiting for the complainant to reply (e.g. to provide the Operator with more information to enable the complaint to be investigated).

-4.34 The flow diagram below shows an example of how response times should be calculated from April 2023 onwards, without the use of stop the clock.
+- 4.30 In August 2021, ORR first consulted the rail industry on a draft Complaints Code of Practice.
+This included proposals to remove 'stop the clock', which is the process of putting a complaint on hold while waiting for the complainant to respond.
+A new Complaints Code of Practice and amended licence condition was published on 2 February 2023.
+Since 1 April 2023, a complaint response time cannot be paused if the Operator is waiting for the complainant to reply (e.g. to provide the Operator with more information to enable the complaint to be investigated). - 4.31 The flow diagram below shows an example of how response times should be calculated from April 2023 onwards, without the use of stop the clock.

-- 4.35 The response time is calculated in the following way, based on the flow diagram example above: - Part A: From the date the complaint was received to the date the Operator asked for more information required to fully respond to the complaint = 3 working days (if the first substantive response is provided on the same working day as the complaint is received, then this counts as 1 working day for response time). - Part B: From the date the Operator asked for more information to the date when the information was received = 3 working days. - Part C: From the date the Operator received the requested information from the complainant to replying with the first full substantive response = 2 working days. - Therefore the response time for this one complaint would be calculated as: A + B + C, i.e. 3 + 3 + 2 = 8 working days in total.
+- 4.32 The response time is calculated in the following way, based on the flow diagram example above: - Part A: From the date the complaint was received to the date the Operator • asked for more information required to fully respond to the complaint = 3working days (if the first substantive response is provided on the same working day as the complaint is received, then this counts as 1 working day for response time). - Part B: From the date the Operator asked for more information to the date • when the information was received = 3 working days. - Part C: From the date the Operator received the requested information from the complainant to replying with the first full substantive response = 2 working days.